weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 ### 2. Configure PQ

-To enable PQ for a collection, specify it in your collection definition.
-Once you enable PQ, AutoPQ automates the PQ training step for you.
+Specify PQ settings for each collection for which it is to be enabled.

 For additional configuration options, see the [PQ parameters](./pq-compression.md#pq-parameters).